Ax8457/HACKDAY/Hackday2025/Qualif/Open The Door/README.md

 **Description :**

-Your agency, "Steam For The Steamers," has been called in to investigate a peculiar case at the high-security prison, Impel Down.
-During the morning roll call, it was discovered that one prisoner was missing—the infamous engineer XXX, notorious for crafting illegal weapons and machinery for gangs.
+<p align="justify"> Your agency, "Steam For The Steamers," has been called in to investigate a peculiar case at the high-security prison, Impel Down.
+During the morning roll call, it was discovered that one prisoner was missing—the infamous engineer XXX, notorious for crafting illegal weapons and machinery for gangs.</p>

-When a guard went to check his cell, they found the door locked, yet it appeared empty.
+ <p align="justify">  When a guard went to check his cell, they found the door locked, yet it appeared empty.
 Curiously, there was a letter left behind that read:
-"
-Knock knock knock Who's there?
+" Knock knock knock Who's there?
 Oh!
-Not me, I'm not here (:
+Not me, I'm not here (: " </p>

-"
-Unravel the mystery of this bizarre escape—how did he vanish from a locked cell?
+ <p align="justify"> Unravel the mystery of this bizarre escape—how did he vanish from a locked cell? </p>